jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Paley-Wiener theorem.md

 ###### _proof sketch:_

 Bound $f$ using the Fourier inversion formula and the moderate decrease of $\hat{f}$.
-Show it is holomorphic by truncating the Fourier inversion formula and considering these truncated integrals to be a [[Complex Analysis --- math-135/notes/Cauchy integral formula#_proposition _ uniform convergence preserves holomorphicity|sequence of uniformly convergent holomorphic functions]] converging to $f$.
+Show it is holomorphic by truncating the Fourier inversion formula and considering these truncated integrals to be a [[Complex analysis --- math-135/notes/Cauchy integral formula#_proposition _ uniform convergence preserves holomorphicity|sequence of uniformly convergent holomorphic functions]] converging to $f$.

 ##### _theorem:_ the Phragmén-Lindelöf principle